Upper Canada Rebellion: Political unions

 Marketplaces like St. Lawrence Market were commonly used public spaces by political unions.

-The Upper Canada Central Political Union was organized in 1832–33 by Thomas David Morrison and collected 19,930 signatures on a petition protesting William Lyon Mackenzie's expulsion from the House of Assembly.
-The Reformers won a majority in the elections held in 1834 for the Legislative Assembly of the 12th Parliament of Upper Canada but the Family Compact held the majority in the Legislative Council.
+The Upper Canada Central Political Union was organized in 1832–33 by Thomas David Morrison and collected 19,930 signatures on a petition protesting Mackenzie's expulsion from the House of Assembly.
+The Reformers won a majority in the elections held in 1834 for the Legislative Assembly of the 12th Parliament of Upper Canada, but the Family Compact held the majority in the Legislative Council.
 The union was reorganized as the Canadian Alliance Society in 1835 and adopted much of the platform of the Owenite National Union of the Working Classes in London, England, that were to be integrated into the Chartist movement in England.
 In pursuit of this democratic goal, the Chartists eventually staged a similar armed rebellion, the Newport Rising, in Wales in 1839.
-The Canadian Alliance Society was reborn as the Constitutional Reform Society in 1836, and led by the more moderate reformer, William W. Baldwin.
-The Society took its final form as the Toronto Political Union in 1837 and they organized local "Vigilance Committees" to elect delegates to a Constitutional Convention in July 1837.
-This became the organizational structure for the Rebellion and most of the rebel organizers were elected Constitutional Convention delegates.
+The Canadian Alliance Society was reborn as the Constitutional Reform Society in 1836 and was led by the more moderate reformer William W. Baldwin.
+The society took its final form as the Toronto Political Union in 1837, and they organized local "Vigilance Committees" to elect delegates to a Constitutional Convention in July 1837.
+This became the organizational structure for the rebellion, and most of the rebel organizers were elected Constitutional Convention delegates.